 The full press release can be found via the link below.

-The full BLS press release on the December 2018 employment situation can be accessed in the pdf below:
+The full BLS press release on the August 2019 employment situation can be accessed in the link below:

-The next employment situation report for January 2019 will be released on Friday, February 1, 2019.
+The next employment situation report for September 2019 is scheduled to be released on Friday, October 4, 2019.